How to teach outside

 If you have very young children bring along another adult to deal with unanticipated bathroom needs.

-1. Stay with your buddy or small group.
+2. Stay with the group or stay with your buddy or small group.

 Boundaries